Pointwise convergence to initial data of heat and Hermite-heat equations in Modulation Spaces: Main results

-holds for almost every $x.$ Here $B(x, r)$ is the ball of radius $r$ centered at $x,$ and $|B(x, r)|$ denotes its Lebesgue measure.
-To study about the limit \eqref{eq1}, the Hardy-Littlewood maximal operator is defined by replacing ``lim'' with ``sup'' and $f$ with $|f|,$ that is

-The transition from a limiting expression to the corresponding maximal operator frequently arises in various analytical contexts.
 The Hardy-Littlewood maximal operator is a fundamental tool in harmonic analysis.
 The renowned theorem of Hardy, Littlewood, and Wiener asserts that the maximal operator, defined by (\ref{eq2}), is bounded on \( L^p \) for \( 1 < p \leq \infty \), and weak-\( L^1 \) bounded when \( p = 1 \); see \cite{MR0482394, MR663787}.
 This result is a cornerstone in harmonic analysis due to its profound applications, particularly in potential theory.
-Moreover, such inequalities inherently imply \eqref{eq1} that the averages converge pointwise to the given function.

 Our next theorem shows that the class of non-negative functions in the modulation space \( M^{p, \infty} \ (1<p\leq \infty) \) is invariant under the action of the Hardy-Littlewood maximal operator.
 Specifically, we have the following theorem.